Not only is our region responsible for aeronautical breakthroughs

 For additional information about The Boeing Company, please visit: www.boeing.com

-Lockheed Martin is a global security and aerospace company that employs approximately 126,000 people worldwide and more than 3,000 people locally.
+Lockheed Martin is a global security and aerospace company that employs approximately 98,000 people worldwide and more than 3,000 people locally.
 The Antelope Valley location is home to the iconic Skunk Works® known for solutions that push the state of the art in support of the nation’s most pressing needs.
-Working advanced development projects, the Skunk Works team is focused on rapid prototyping, design, development, manufacture, integration and sustainment of manned and unmanned aircraft systems.
-Employees are very active in the community with emphasis working to inspire students to pursue careers in the technology arena and in support of military and veterans causes.
+Working advanced development projects, the Skunk Works team is focused on rapid prototyping, innovative design, development, manufacture, integration and sustainment of manned and unmanned aircraft systems.
+Employees are very active in the community with emphasis on inspiring students to explore Science, Technology, Engineering and Math disciplines, and in support of military and veterans cause.

 NORTHROP GRUMMAN – ANTELOPE VALLEY

-Northrop Grumman is one of the largest private aerospace employers in the Antelope Valley.
-Northrop Grumman Aircraft Integration Center or Excellence is celebrating its third anniversary with record milestones in 2015.
+Northrop Grumman is one of the largest private aerospace employers in the Antelope Valley with advanced manufacturing sites located in Palmdale and Mojave.
 The Palmdale Center of Excellence provides the opportunity to continue its efforts of being a dedicated community partner.
-The site provides assembly, integration, testing and long-term maintenance capabilities for some of the world’s most advanced aircraft systems including the F-35 Joint Strike Fighter, B-2 Spirit bomber, and the RQ-4 Global Hawk and MQ-4C Triton unmanned aircraft.
-More than 125 job openings currently exist in Palmdale, so we are hiring.
+The site provides assembly, integration, testing and long- term maintenance capabilities for some of the world’s most advanced aircraft systems including the F-35 Joint Strike Fighter, B-2 Spirit bomber, and the RQ-4 Global Hawk and MQ-4C Triton unmanned aircraft. $246 million in total annualized payroll and benefits in the Antelope Valley.
+We currently have more than 2 million square feet of facilities designed to support multiple aircraft programs, and intend to renovate an additional 1 million square feet of Air Force Plant 42 and activate 500,000 square feet of additional footprint in the next five years.
+488 specific supplier contracts valued at $186 million dollars in the past three years.
+More than 125 job openings currently exist in Palmdale, so we are hiring!

 (Active, reserves/national guard, etc)